 What’s the Claim?

 This website explains the legal claim brought by Which? against Qualcomm.
 Which? alleges that Qualcomm has contravened competition law.
 Which?’s claim is an opt-out collective claim, which means that Which? automatically represents all those who fit the class definition, who are called class members.
-If you have purchased a new Apple or Samsung 4G smartphone since October 2015, then you are likely included as a class member represented by Which?; see the FAQs here for more details.
+If you purchased a new Apple or Samsung 4G smartphone between 1 October 2015 and 9 January 2024, then you are likely included as a class member represented by Which?; see the FAQs here for more details.

 Who is Qualcomm?